gooddata/gooddata-python-sdk/gooddata-sdk/docs/services.rst

 The ``gooddata_sdk.catalog_data_source`` service enables you to manage data sources and list their tables.
 Data source object represents your database, which you integrate with GoodData.CN.

+Generally there are two way how to register data sources:

+1. Default, works for all data source types.

+   - You specify jdbc url, data source type and relevant credentials.

+2. Custom per data source types.

+   - You specify custom attributes relevant for your data source and data source type and url are set in background.

 Example of how you can manipulate with data sources:

 .. code-block:: python